 Stranded (Reed, 1999) is a non-fiction account of a whale stranding, illustrated with photographs by Ingrid Visser.
 Heather Verstappen writes in the Nelson Mail: ‘With the help of clear, colourful photographs and down-to-earth text, this book explains why whales behave this way and offers advice on how best to assist.’

 McMillan’s most successful book is Why Do Dogs Sniff Bottoms?, illustrated by Ross Kinnaird (Reed, 2002).
 It was her first work written in verse.
-Why Do Dogs Sniff Bottoms? won the Children's Choice Award at the 2003 New Zealand Post Book Awards for Children and Young Adults (now New Zealand Book Awards for Children and Young Adults), and was awarded New Zealand Booksellers Gold in 2005.
-In addition, it was included in the 2003 Storylines Notable Picture Book list.
-It was shortlisted for the New Zealand Post Children’s Book Awards Picture Book Award in 2003.
-It was also translated into French in 2009.
+Why Do Dogs Sniff Bottoms? was shortlisted for the Picture Book Award and won the Children's Choice Award at the 2003 New Zealand Post Book Awards for Children and Young Adults (now New Zealand Book Awards for Children and Young Adults), and was included in the Storylines Notable Picture Book List the same year.
+In 2005 it was awarded the Booksellers NZ Gold Medal, and in 2009 it was translated into French.

 A Fishing Story, illustrated by Julia Crouth, was pubilshed by Reed in 2002.
 It is a story about shared wisdom and a boy’s courage.
 This story has been translated into Maori: He Korero Hi Ika.
 Ride a White Horse was also illustrated by Julia Crouth (RSVP, 2001).
 It tells the story of a boy’s journey on a wild white horse of the sea, across the water to the shadow of an unknown and mysterious land.